- How to Write the Carnegie Mellon University Essays 2017-2018 - August 17, 2017

 - How to Write the Yale University Application Essays 2017-2018 - August 15, 2017

 - How to Write the Vanderbilt University Supplemental Essay 2017-2018 - August 15, 2017

 How to Write the Hamilton College Essay 2016-2017

 “Know thyself.”
 This phrase, coined by Alexander Hamilton, is one of the primary guiding philosophies at Hamilton College, and defines the student experience of self-discovery.
-Hamilton follows a set of educational goals and purposes closely, and they look for these qualities in the students they accept.
+Hamilton follows a set of educational goals and purposes closely, and they look for these qualities in the students it accepts.

 If you believe Hamilton is the place for you, be sure you understand the following guidelines as you tackle their sole supplementary prompt.

-Finally, address how you will thrive at Hamilton, given the resources you will have at your disposal and the kind of mission Hamilton follows.
-Like the prompt says, be open and honest, but also be concise, specific, and know why you would like to attend Hamilton specifically, not why you want to go to a liberal arts school in general.
+Finally, address how you will thrive at Hamilton, given the resources you will have at your disposal and the kind of mission the college follows.
+Like the prompt says, be open and honest, but also be concise, specific, and know why you would like to attend Hamilton College specifically, not why you want to go to a liberal arts school in general.